 Recent Features - Windows 10 Mobile

-Here, for September 2021, a month after the previous update, is the refreshed/latest news and comment on applications and services on Windows 10 Mobile - the OS itself has now had its very last security update, but it still works on the whole.
+Here, for April 2022, three months after the previous update, is the refreshed/latest news and comment on applications and services on Windows 10 Mobile - the OS itself has now had its very last security update, but it still works... if your needs are limited.
 This feature will summarise what's broken and what's not, along with workarounds where possible.
 Details and links have all been updated throughout.
-Note that I've kept the URL the same, so the last year of comments are all still here.
+Note that I've kept the URL the same, so the last two years of comments are all still here.

 The only downside to a manufacturer significantly improving phone camera performance is that I have to re-do one or more of my imaging features on the 'All About' sites.
 Luckily, I love doing them, so following the January 2022 feature update for the innovative Microsoft Surface Duo 2, I headed out with a brace of test phone cameras to compare it against.
 Firstly, here, against Microsoft's own older - but still a reliable benchmark - Lumia 950 XL.

 When a smartphone falls out of use in your life, there's a temptation to find a good home for it.
 Often a family member, often a second hand market like eBay, but sometimes - just sometimes - the phone is special enough, is unique enough, in fact is downright collectable enough, that you might like to hang onto it.
 Not necessarily just for pecuniary reasons, but perhaps sentimental reasons as well.
 As an example, I've picked out a dozen smartphones from my own collection that fit this bill.
 Classics one and all...